MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 On a Mac with the Apple Store version of OneDrive, use the equivalent of the following command to prevent B2B Sync: defaults write com.microsoft.OneDrive-mac BlockExternalSync -bool YES

-On a Mac with the Standalone version of OneDrive, do the equivalent of the following command to prevent B2B Sync: defaults write com.microsoft.OneDrive BlockExternalSync -bool YES
+On a Mac with the Standalone version of OneDrive, use the equivalent of the following command to prevent B2B Sync: defaults write com.microsoft.OneDrive BlockExternalSync -bool YES